-The question in the headline isn’t easy to answer.
+The questions in the headline aren’t easy to answer.
 There are a lot of different opinions and only a few points of consensus.

 Here’s one definition:

 Dreams are a phenomena that happens primarily when sleeping, whether remembered or not.
-They’re a type of communication between the subconscious mind and the conscious.
+They’re a type of brain activity that results in communication between the subconscious mind and the conscious.
 This communication can take the form of an image, an emotion, a story or an input from one of the five senses.

 And so what?
 Who cares about dreams?
 Who should?